Plug gaps in doors and windows to cut energy costs, Government urges

 A public information campaign also suggests tweaking boiler temperatures and switching devices off at the wall.

-Householders are being urged to plug gaps in doors and windows as a way of easing the sting of sky-high energy bills over the winter.
+Householders are being urged to plug gaps in doors and windows as a way of easing the sting of sky-high energy bills this winter.

 People are also advised to tweak their boiler temperatures and switch devices off at the wall, as part of a new multimillion pound public information campaign featuring tips on “simple, low or no-cost actions” to bring about “big savings”.